Last Updated November 11, 2022

 If you’re coming from Bend, you’re in for a bit of a longer drive.
 But after spending some time in Central Oregon’s high desert, the lush rain forest just to the west of the Cascades provides a nice change of scenery.

 In this case, though, there’s as much to be said for the journey as the destination.
 We suggest taking the road less traveled over McKenzie Pass–Highway 242, also known as the Old McKenzie Highway.
 Follow this route, and you’ll be within spitting distance of the Three Sisters mountains, with amazing views of Mt.
 Jefferson, Three Finger Jack, Mt.
-Washington and others.
+Washington, and others.
 The Dee Wright Observatory offers a birds-eye view of the Oregon Cascades’ tallest peaks and the area’s otherworldly volcanic landscape.

 The Old McKenzie Highway is closed in the winter and spring and typically re-opens mid-June.
 Cyclists take note: there’s usually a several-week window before that when the road is open to bicycle traffic but not cars.
 The result is some of the most beautiful touring you’ll find anywhere, without having to dodge any cars whatsoever.
 Mind you, the climb is quite steep from the west side, where a series of switchbacks will test the meddle of beginning and intermediate cyclists.

-Backpacking the McKenzie River Trail
+Hiking the McKenzie River Trail

 While the McKenzie River trail is obviously popular with mountain bikers–you can’t be number one and keep things under wraps for long–backpackers aren’t nearly as common.
-What you will find is significant crowds of day hikers in trail’s upper section, particularly around Blue Pool and the Sahalie Falls – Koosah Falls loop.
+What you will find is significant crowds of day hikers in the trail’s upper section, particularly around Blue Pool and the Sahalie Falls – Koosah Falls loop.
 It’s easy to see why: the waterfalls are particularly stunning, and especially in October, you’ll be treated to the sight of vine maple ablaze with orange and red.

 Plenty of side trails lead to decent campsites on the lower section, though the going gets a bit rougher in the upper section, where the terrain turns more volcanic.
 Trail Bridge Campground does have one free backpacker’s spot open while it’s closed to the public during work on the nearby dam.
 The Cold Water Cove Campground just off of Clear Lake is also an option for overnighting.